Brain LinksFor People with Brain Injury

 A Guide To Possible Changes After Brain Injury: For School-Aged Children & Adults By design, the Guide is best when distributed by rehabilitation personnel in inpatient and outpatient therapy programs and by medical personnel in trauma units, pediatrician’s offices, family practices, neurology offices, surgical offices, and other specialty offices.
 It is meant to be given to anyone who has sustained a diagnosed brain injury, as well as anyone who sustained a significant trauma where they may experience brain injury symptoms and downstream consequences; even if they do not show early symptoms or early symptoms seem to have cleared.
 English and in Español

-Service Coordination services are provided free of charge, services include:
+Service Coordination services include:

 Develops a comprehensive plan of care